 Tombstoning refers to a soldering defect resulting from force imbalances during reflow soldering that causes a chip component to pull into a vertical position and have only one terminal connected to the PCB.

 An uneven heating process can result in tombstoning by causing a difference in temperature at the component terminals.
-The solder melts at different rates, causing one side to reflow before the other, causing the other lead to standing upright.
+The solder melts at different rates, causing one side to reflow before the other, causing the other lead to stand upright.

-Reflow soldering double sided PCB
+Reflow soldering double-sided PCB

 There are two alternatives for reflow soldering of double-sided PBA:

 Alt 1: — On the first side to be soldered, the component bodies are attached with glue to hold them in place during the second reflow.
 Besides adding the extra sub-process of glue dispensing, there is also a risk of getting adhesive on the soldering surfaces.